rust-community/rustbridge/workshops/machine_learning/readme.md

 3. Unpacking and parsing the data
 4. Fitting a model and evaluating it

+(If you're impatient, [here](spam_or_ham/src/main.rs) is the finished article.)

+## Preliminaries: getting Rust
+If you haven't installed Rust yet, don't fret.
+[Rustup.rs](https://rustup.rs/) is a very quick and painless way of installing Rust.
+Executing `curl https://sh.rustup.rs -sSf | sh` will download and install a Rust distribution and you'll be ready to go.

 ## Setting up a new project
 We can set up a new project using Cargo, the Rust package manager.
 We can do that by executing
 ```